rsksmart/devportal-1.0/index.md

 # What is RSK?

-RSK's full [technology stack](/the-stack) is built on to of bitcoin:
+RSK's full [technology stack](/the-stack) is built on top of bitcoin:
 From RSK smart contracts
 to the RSK Infrastructure Framework.
 The stack is designed to create a